 In July 1999, Roger Sherman became Executive Director.
 Mr. Sherman is an organist and harpsichordist.
 In addition to his duties at the Center, he serves as the associate organist of St. Mark's Episcopal Cathedral in Seattle, and as owner and CEO of Loft Recordings, a company that produces CD recordings as well as the weekly radio program The Organ Loft.

-Appointed in 2007, Annette Richards, Professor of Music and University Organist at Cornell University, currently serves as the Executive Director of the Westfield Center, and as the editor of its new yearly publication, Keyboard Perspectives.
+Appointed in 2007, Annette Richards, Professor of Music and University Organist at Cornell University, served as the Executive Director of the Westfield Center, and as the editor of its yearly publication, Keyboard Perspectives, through 2017.

 Established as a membership association for organ performers/scholars, the Westfield Center's initial focus was on early Renaissance and Baroque music and instruments.
 It sponsored workshops and conferences, published monograms for scholars, and presented period-instrument concerts, many of which were rebroadcast by National Public Radio stations, and was cited for its innovative programming and leadership in the field of early music.